karishmathakrar/karishmathakrar/README.md

 - ⚡ Fun fact: ...
 -->

 As an AI researcher and engineer, I thrive on building enterprise solutions that enhance decision-making, streamline workflows, and uncover actionable insights.
 My work spans natural language processing, graph-based learning, and multimodal AI, with a focus on recommendation systems, context-aware retrieval, and knowledge representation and reasoning.

-With a background in Computational Analytics from Georgia Tech and Finance from NYU Stern, I blend technical depth with strategic insight to create adaptable, interpretable models that deliver tangible business value.
-I’m passionate about advancing AI while maintaining a human-centered approach.
+With a background in Computational Analytics from Georgia Tech and Finance from NYU Stern, I blend technical depth with strategic insight to create adaptable, interpretable models that deliver tangible business value while maintaining a human-centered approach.

-Feel free to explore my work and reach out at [kthakrar16@gmail.com](kthakrar16@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/).
+Feel free to explore my work and reach out at kthakrar16@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/).

 ## Research